-DBSA continues to exhibit high credit concentrations; we estimate that the bank's 10 largest exposures constitute over 50% of its gross loans.
+DBSA continues to exhibit high credit concentrations: the bank's 10 largest exposures constitute around 54% of its loan portfolio.
 We view such high credit concentrations as a moderating factor for DBSA's standalone profile because a possible default by any of these large borrowers could potentially weaken the bank's financial fundamentals.
-More specifically, we understand that DBSA maintains a significant exposure to Eskom Holdings SOC Limited (Eskom, B3 negative), the troubled electricity generator, estimated to constitute more than 20% of the bank's gross loans.
+More specifically, we understand that DBSA maintains a significant exposure to Eskom Holdings SOC Limited (Eskom, Caa1 negative), the troubled electricity generator, estimated to constitute more than 18% of the bank's gross loans.
 DBSA's loan to Eskom is unsecured, unlike most of Eskom's debt, which carries a government guarantee.

-Going forward, we also expect DBSA to be more supportive of existing clients that face difficulties, opting for example to restructure or reschedule exposures rather than maximise recovery levels by prioritising bankruptcy proceedings or similar alternatives.
+We also expect DBSA to be more supportive of existing clients that face difficulties, opting, for example, to restructure or reschedule exposures rather than maximise recovery levels by prioritising bankruptcy proceedings or similar alternatives.

-Moderate, but volatile, earnings-generating capacity
+A weakening earnings-generating capacity

-We assign a Ba2 Profitability score, five notches below the initial score, reflecting historical and potential earnings volatility and the difficult operating environment that will likely strain DBSA's earnings-generating capacity.
+We assign a B1 Profitability score, one notch below the initial score, reflecting historical and potential earnings volatility and the difficult operating environment that will likely continue to strain DBSA's earnings-generating capacity.

-For the six months ended September 2019, DBSA reported bottom-line profit of ZAR805 million (September 2018: ZAR2.260 billion), which translates into an annualized return on equity of 4.2% (against an average 16% return by commercial banks) and a net income on average managed assets of 1.8%.
-Net interest income remains DBSA's dominant revenue source (down 3% to ZAR2.174 billion), while the company also reported foreign-exchange gains of ZAR280 million (September 2018: ZAR628 million).
-Bottom-line profit was, however, moderated by higher provisioning costs of ZAR1,062 million (September 2018: ZAR501 million) and losses on financial assets of ZAR105 million (September 2018: gains of ZAR290 million).
+For fiscal 2020, DBSA reported bottom-line profit of ZAR504 million (fiscal 2019: ZAR3.1 billion), which translates into an annualised return on equity of 1.4% (against an average 13.4% return by commercial banks) and a net income on average managed assets of 0.5%.
+Net interest income remains DBSA's dominant revenue source (down 2% to ZAR4.4 billion), while the bank also reported foreign-exchange gains of ZAR1.2 billion (fiscal 2019: ZAR744 million).
+Bottom-line profit was, however, moderated by higher provisioning costs of ZAR3.6 billion (fiscal 2019: ZAR1.4 billion) and losses on financial assets of ZAR529 million (fiscal 2019: gains of ZAR70 million).

-DBSA made significant efforts to streamline its operations and contain its costs, achieving a cost-to-income ratio of around 25% in September 2019, down from 51% as of the end of March 2013.
+DBSA made significant efforts to streamline its operations and contain its costs, achieving a cost-to-income ratio of around 25% in March 2020, down from 51% as of the end of March 2013.
 This improvement was achieved despite DBSA's strategy to hire employees with key skills to support business growth.
 Nonetheless, we expect DBSA's earnings-generating capacity to remain under pressure, primarily because of our expectations of elevated provisioning requirements amid the difficult operating conditions.
+Lower new loan disbursements - as management focuses on maintaining adequate liquidity that will allow it to meet its own liabilities - will also undermine revenue growth potential.